helloGov/webapp/README.md

 })
 ```

-Going back to that Cypress window, we should see our first test is passing.
+Go back to that Cypress window, and click on the 'sample_spec.js' file.
+We should see our first test is passing.
 Now let's write some more!